Side effects when breathing neem oil

 If you read that warning on a bottle of a ready made spray it might have been because the spray contained other chemicals as well.
 Many garden sprays have neem oil as one ingredient, to give it some "green" image, but they also contain chemicals that you'd better not inhale.

-Neem oil is not volatile.
-You might smell it but you can not inhale the oil.
-If you inhaled any of the spray itself while you spray it would not harm you.
+Neem oil is not volatile and does not give off fumes.
+You might smell it but you do not usually inhale the oil.
+If you inhaled a little of the spray itself while you spray it should not harm you unless you belong to the people who show a senistivity to neem or you inhale enough to cause irritation by the particles.

 Side effects of inhaling neem spray